In the Mahabharata (Vana parva 313.116), the great Yudhishthira was asked, “What is the most surprising thing in the world?” His answer:

 We see people die every day, but those remaining (alive) still wish to be immortal.

-The questions that Yudhishthira faced
+The various questions that Yudhishthira faced

 Background: The Mahabharat gives a unique philosophical Q&A session that involved the great Yudhishthira.